rackerlabs/cbu-sdk-python/README.rst

 For more details, checkout the `Contributing`_ guide.

-If you have any questions, please check in with Alejandro Cabrera
+If you have any questions, please check in with Benjamen Meyer
-<alejandro.cabrera@rackspace.com>.
+<ben.meyer@rackspace.com>.

 .. _backup_config.json: https://github.com/rackerlabs/python-cloudbackup-sdk/blob/master/examples/create_a_backup/backup_config.json
 .. _Contributing: https://github.com/rackerlabs/python-cloudbackup-sdk/blob/master/CONTRIBUTING.rst